microsoft/azure-iot-developer-kit/docs/_docs/01-get-started.md

 This is a one-time effort, once you start developing on the DevKit and upload your app, you will have the latest firmware.

 **Tip:** You will see the firmware version on the screen of the kit.
-If there is no version number, it means the DevKit is running on old version and needs to upgrade.
-[Versions]({{"/versions/" | absolute_url }}) contains latest version number and release notes.
+If there is no version number, it means the DevKit is running on old version and needs an upgrade.
+[Versions]({{"/versions/" | absolute_url }}) contains the latest version number and release notes.
 {: .notice--info}

 #### D. Test sensors and WiFi on DevKit